Randomized LU Decomposition: Conclusion

 \section{Conclusion}

 In this work, we presented a randomized algorithm for computing an LU rank $k$ decomposition.
-Given an integer $k$, the algorithm finds an LU decomposition such that both $L$ and $U$ are of rank $k$ with negligible failure probability.
-We constructed error bounds for the approximation of the input matrix and proved that they are proportional to the ($k+1$)th singular value.
-We also compared the performance of the algorithm with regard to the error rate and to the computational time.
-We compared the results with randomized SVD, randomized ID and to the application of Lanczos SVD.
-We also showed that our algorithm can be parallelized since it consists mostly of matrix multiplication and pivoted LU.
-The results on GPU show that it is possible to reduce the computational time significantly even by using only the standard MATLAB libraries.
+Given an integer $k$, the algorithm finds an LU decomposition where both $L$ and $U$ are of rank $k$ with negligible failure probability.
+Error bounds for the approximation of the input matrix were derived, and were proved to be proportional to the ($k+1$)th singular value.
+The performance of the algorithm (error and computational time) was compared to the randomized SVD, randomized ID and to the application of Lanczos SVD.
+We also showed that the algorithm can be parallelized since it consists mostly of matrix multiplication and pivoted LU.
+The results on GPU show that it is possible to reduce the computational time significantly by even using only the standard MATLAB libraries.